michellerivk/PFOR/README.md

 - 📅 **Date-aware timeline** — Every moment is tracked with its exact date and sorted chronologically.
 - 📝 **Event logging** — Add sweet or not-so-sweet events with custom labels and love value changes.
 - 🔁 **Live updating graph** — Watch our “love index” change over time.
-- 💾 **Auto-saving** — Data is saved automatically to the browser with localStorage.
+- 💾 **Auto-saving** — Data is saved automatically to the Google Sheets page I created.
 - ↩️ **Undo & Reset** — Fix mistakes or start fresh if needed.
 - 📤 **CSV Export** — Download all your data at any time to save or share.